 Here's What You Do

 First...you have a beer.
-The great flavor of this dish does not require lots of ingredients, so your preparation will be simple and no-angst.
+A favorable Yellow Squash Casserole recipe like this one does not require lots of ingredients, so your preparation will be simple and no-angst.
 It's still important to do your mise en place, so have a beer while you read the recipe all the way through.
-That way, you'll know what you need and what you're going to do with each ingredient.
+That way, you'll know what you need and what to do with each ingredient.
 Let's get started.

 Mise en place